wrapl/minilang/docs/language.rst

    Index of 6 is
    Index of 6 is not found

-Iteratables
+Sequences
 ...........

 For loops are not restricted to using lists and maps.
-Any value can be used in a for loop if it is iteratable, i.e. can generate a sequence of values (or key / value pairs for the two variable version).
+Any value can be used in a for loop if it is sequence, i.e. can generate a sequence of values (or key / value pairs for the two variable version).

 In order to loop over a range of numbers, *Minilang* has a range type, created using the :mini:`..` operator.